8 university recycling ideas to make your campus greener

-For inspiration, check out RecycleMania or these 9 tipps from Harvard University for running a recycling competition.
+For inspiration, check out RecycleMania or these 9 tips from Harvard University for running a recycling competition.
 You can also run Green Impact at your university and award points to staff teams for recycling actions that they implement.

-(6) Run events to raise awareness and change behaviours
+(6) Run events to spread recycling ideas

-- Run an Upcycling Workshop where students use waste to produce bags, wallets or other products
+- Run an upcycling workshop where students use waste to produce bags, wallets or other products

-- Organise a Repair Cafe where students and staff bring their broken things and repair them
+- Organise a repair cafe where students and staff bring their broken things and repair them

 - Carry out a Swap Shop or Swap Party where people bring their old clothes and exchange them